andrew/ultimate-awesome/README.md

 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
+- [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
+Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
 - [awesome-ai-chatbots](https://github.com/santiagoxlopez/awesome-ai-chatbots) - A curated list of Artificial Intelligence Top Chatbots.